Gary-Moore/TeamcityAgentImages/README.md

 ### Authenticating to Azure Container Registry (ACR)

-Before building or pushing any images, ensure that you are authenticated to Azure Container Registry.
-If you're working with a private registry, you'll need to log in using the following command:
+Before building or pushing any images, ensure you are authenticated to Azure Container Registry.

+#### Local Development

+For interactive local use, run:

 ```bash
 az acr login --name myacr